(Note: friends’ photos)

-Our van driver chatted animatedly on his cellphone as he drove us up the precipitous roads through the mountains, evoking much nervous laughter.
-Five hours of road stood between Xela and the village of Nebaj in a region primarily inhabited by indigenous peoples; 40-60% of Guatemalans are indigenous and there are approximately 26 native languages (The UN High Commissioner for Refugees, 2011).
-Along the way, we took note of political logos painted onto the sides of mountains and houses.
-There was an election last year and this party won:
+It was mid-summer.
+Our group’s van driver chatted animatedly on his cell phone as he drove us up the precipitous roads through the mountains, evoking much nervous laughter.
+Five hours of road stood between us and the indigenous village of Nebaj.
+Along the way, we took note of political logos painted onto the sides of mountains and houses, fresh from the recent election.

-My understanding is that Guatemala is a developing democracy featuring fairly free elections and opposition parties, but a worrying degree of centralized power in ex-military hands (among other splotches).
-They have had both democratic and undemocratic rule at various points in their history.
-But we did not focus on the role of the state so much in our studies.
+My understanding is that Guatemala is a “developing democracy” featuring relatively free elections as well as opposition parties, but with a worrying degree of centralized power in ex-military hands.
+Among other splotches.
+They have had both democratic and undemocratic rule at various points in their history, and like most countries, have often been beleaguered with Western involvement.

-My memory of Chichicastenango consists of a seemingly never-ending street of textile shops overflowing with hand-woven bags and blankets, beaded keychains, and painted wooden masks.
-There were plenty of Guatemalans browsing the shops, but the foreigners stood out.
-They bargained with children and mothers in short Spanish phrases, while young boys, like magnets, ran up to them offering shoe-shining services.
-Rebecca, in one of her reflection pieces on Marx, wrote about “the commodification of pity”; of how a disabled boy was put in a position where had to flaunt his disability to evoke pity in the tourist (and to subsequently spend money).
-We spent an hour or so draining our fannypacks of Quetzals, the Guatemalan currency.
-I am certain that a common theme all of us encountered on our trip was ambivalence towards our consumerism.
-Many of us would second-guess our consumption of local products (for potentially fueling our “false needs” and/or making use of North American purchasing power and influence), but we also recognized that we were putting money into local economies.
+My memory of Chichicastenango consists of a never-ending street of textile shops overflowing with hand-woven bags and blankets, beaded key chains, and painted wooden masks.
+There were plenty of Guatemalans browsing the shops, but the white foreigners stood out.
+They bargained with mothers in brief and broken Spanish phrases, while young boys, like magnets, ran up to them offering their shoe-shining services.
+We were reading Marx at that point in our travels.
+Rebecca wrote about a boy with a disability she saw who essentially flaunted his disability to evoke pity in the tourist.
+A commodification of pity, she argued.
+The group spent an hour or so draining our fanny packs of Quetzals, the Guatemalan currency.
+The cloudy ambivalence towards our consumerism began to cast its shadow.
+Many of us second-guessed our consumption of these products, for legitimizing our “false needs” and expressing our North American purchasing power and influence, but we also recognized the way in which we could try to justify our lopsided tourism: by putting money into local economies.

-After feasting at a buffet for lunch, we climbed back into the van and eventually rolled into the village of Nebaj.
+After lunch, we climbed back into the van and eventually rolled into the village of Nebaj.

-Nebaj is a village with pot-holed streets and crumbling sidewalks, with overcast skies and occasional afternoon bursts of sun, with women in traditional long red skirts and embroidered tops selling food in the market, with children who frequent video arcades if they can earn a few coins from shoe-shining, with blue-painted convenience stores selling Pepsi products, with smiling faces greeting you at every moment–we had to say “buenos dias,” “buenas tardes,” or buenas noches” to everyone we passed on the street.
-It is surrounded by mountains 360 degrees around, and it stretches out from the central town square to the rural fields.
-Despite the pollution of diesel affecting our heads and the fleas in my bed, I have an inexplicable love for that village that outdoes any other place we visited in Guatemala.
+Nebaj is a village with overcast skies, pot-holed streets, and crumbling sidewalks, with children who frequent video arcades if they can earn a few coins shining shoes, with blue-painted convenience stores (Pepsi’s influence), and with smiling faces greeting you at every moment–we were to greet every single passerby with “buenos dias,” “buenas tardes,” or “buenas noches” depending on the time of day.
+It is surrounded by mountains 360 degrees around, and it stretches out from the central town square (a square every Guatemalan town has for political assembly purposes), to the rural fields.
+Despite the pollution of diesel affecting our heads and inevitably the fleas in my home stay bed, I came to develop an inexplicable love for that village and its people.

 …but he also told us of graver things.
 Of a decade of hiding in the mountains, and of fighting for villages against government “scorch and burn” policies.
 What he did not tell us is that many locals hold the rebels guilty for provoking more harm from the government.
 The war is much too complex for me to understand.
 He took us to a cemetery where villagers had been lain to rest in peace–rebels, neutrals, and army officers alike.
 I still cannot fathom how brothers, literally brothers, fought each other.